-This guidance is for the college, university and student accommodation (including student associations, halls of residence and Purpose Built Student Accommodation Providers) sectors in Scotland.
+This guidance is for the college, university and student accommodation) sectors in Scotland and is in effect as of 17 May 2021 This includes student associations, halls of residence and Purpose Built Student Accommodation Providers.

 It is updated and renewed as circumstances change.
 It sets out both the Scottish Government’s current advice and guidance for institutions and providers in helping to minimise the risk of transmission of COVID-19.

 It is one of a set of Scottish Government sectoral guidance on Safer Workplaces about how to work safely in different types of workplaces should it not be possible to work from home.
 It continues to be informed by our framework for decision making and Strategic Framework which sets out a sustainable response to the pandemic.
 The Strategic Framework covers the four key harms of the virus, how we will work to suppress the virus, and sets out a strategic approach to outbreak management based on five levels of protection.

 Use the postcode checker to check a local COVID-19 protection level.
 The protection level tells you what you can and cannot do in that area.
 COVID protection levels are subject to regular review.